Our Services

 Occasional constipation is usually not dangerous.
 However, chronic constipation can affect quality of life and may sometimes signal an underlying medical issue.

-If you're unsure whether your symptoms qualify as constipation or need medical attention, try Ubie's free AI-powered Constipation Symptom Checker to get personalized insights about what might be causing your symptoms and what steps to take next.
+If you're unsure whether your symptoms qualify as constipation or need medical attention, Ubie's free AI-powered Constipation Symptom Checker can help you understand what might be causing your discomfort and provide personalized guidance on whether you should see a doctor or try at-home remedies first.

 Mineral oil is classified as a lubricant laxative.
 Unlike fiber supplements or stimulant laxatives, mineral oil does not stimulate the bowel or draw water into the stool.
 Instead, it works in a simple mechanical way.